newsumm/newsumm.github.io/index.md

 <br><br>
 <h2 class="blackpar_title" id="Overview">Overview</h2>
 <p>
-Given the increasing interest on TML, the development of models that takes into consideration hardware and computation constraints allowing reducing the computational load and the memory demand of Machine and Deep Learning (DL) algorithms is mandatory.
+Given the increasing interest in TML, the development of models that takes into consideration hardware and computation constraints allowing the reduction of computational load and memory demand are mandatory.
 This workshop focuses particularly on the efficiency of NLP and Speech models.
 </p>
 <br><br>
 <!--Keynote Spearkers-->